nicholas-johnson/nicholasjohnson.com/src/pages/mongo-course/aggregation-by-date.md

 ---
 layout: ../../layouts/Course.astro
+course: mongoCourse
-title: "Grouping by date - producing stats"
+title: Grouping by date - producing stats
-description: "We can use the date functions to group by date and output stats.
-Pipe through project and generate date for a graph."
+description: We can use the date functions to group by date and output stats.
+Pipe through project and generate date for a graph.
-section: "mongo"
+section: mongo
-exercise: "aggregation-by-date"
+exercise: aggregation-by-date
 ---

-%article

 # Aggregation by date